The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning: Details for

 \paragraph{Instruction-tuned model as a generalist.} Initially, we evaluate the model's generalization ability at a holistic level, termed as a generalist.
 To achieve this, we randomly select 120 samples from all testing data, including a series of unseen tasks.
 These samples are evaluated against a series of fine-grained checkpoints saved during the instruction tuning stage.
 The average scores for Loss, ROUGE-1, ROUGE-L, RM Score, and Exact-Match across all samples are calculated.
 We present the calculation details and formulas of each metric above.

 \begin{itemize}[topsep=0pt, partopsep=1pt, leftmargin=12pt, itemsep=0pt]

 \item \textbf{Loss}: We use cross entropy to calculate the error between labels and predictions.
-Because the position with a value of -100 in labels is a padding position, we ignore the prediction at this position during calculation. \item \textbf{ROUGE-1}: ROUGE-1 measures the comprehensiveness of the generated summary by calculating the overlap between words in the generated summary and words in the reference summary:
+Because the position with a value of -100 in labels is a padding position, we ignore the prediction at this position during calculation. \item \textbf{ROUGE-1}: ROUGE-1 measures the comprehensiveness of the generated summary by calculating the overlap between words in the generated summary and words in the reference summary.
+Let $n_o$ be the number of overlapping unigrams and $n_r$ be the total number of unigrams in the reference summary.
+Then:

-\item \textbf{ROUGE-L}: ROUGE-L is based on the idea of Longest Common Subsequence (LCS).
+\item \textbf{ROUGE-L}: ROUGE-L is based on the idea of Longest Common Subsequence (LCS) and we use rouge-score library~\footnote{\url{https://github.com/google-research/google-research/tree/master/rouge}} for implementation.
 By measuring the length $m$ of the reference summary $X$ and the length $n$ of the generated summary $Y$, the ROUGE-L score is calculated as follows:

 \item \textbf{Exact-Match}: First of all, we normalize the answers by removing extra spaces, removing punctuation, and converting all characters to lowercase.
 Then, for each question-answer pair, if the characters of the model's prediction exactly match the characters of the true answer, EM = 1, otherwise EM = 0.
 This is a strict all-or-nothing metric; being off by a single character results in a score of 0.